Camp Ajo |

 (1865 - 1866), Calabasas

-Located near Rio Rico.
+Located on the high ground just south of the confluence of Potrero Creek and the Santa Cruz River, across the river just south of the Camp Calabasas (1) site at the former Rancho Calabazas.
 Replaced Camp Tubac.
-Originally called Post at Calabasas (3), renamed Camp McKee briefly in 1866.
-Also known as Fort Mason.
-It was manned by California Volunteers.
-The garrison was transferred back to Camp Tubac in 1866 due to a high rate of illness, and the post itself was then replaced by Camp Cameron.
-Now a ghost town.
+Originally called Post at Calabasas (2), renamed Camp McKee briefly in 1866.
+Also known as Fort Mason in some accounts, although there was never an official order naming it as such.
+The post was manned by the California Volunteers from August 1865 until May 1866, when they were replaced by U.S. Army Regulars.
+The garrison was transferred back to Camp Tubac in September 1866 due to a high rate of illness, and the post itself was then replaced by Camp Cameron.
+No structures remain.
+Site has since been developed as part of the community of Rio Rico.

 Fort Buchanan